kjazz15/react-todo/README.md

 <code>python app.py</code> to run, it's on localhost:3000

-Type in Todos to add them
+Type in Todos to add them,
-Click delete under todos to remove them
+Click delete under todos to remove them,
-Click the todo itself to cross it off or un-cross it off
+Click the todo itself to cross it off or un-cross it off,

-Get it done!
+**Get it done!**